 The Irish Board of Dance Performance is an independent dance examination body.
 Our purpose is to facilitate the acquisition of dance skills and develop the ability of young people to express themselves through movement.
 The operation of the Irish Board is governed by a distinct set of human values that emphasise encouragement, inclusivity, professionalism, relevance, flexibility and openness.
 Our approach to the gathering, management, retention and access to data is governed by the same values.

-Information held by the Irish Board of Speech and Drama
+Information held by the Irish Board of Dance Performance

 Name, address, email address, phone numbers, name(s) of the schools in which she/he teaches, administrative and qualitative details relating to previous examinations